 DO NOT abuse power tools.
-Abusive practices can damage the tool and the work piece.
+Abusive practices can damage the tool and the workpiece.

-A WARNING: DO NOT attempt to modify tools or create accessories.
+▲ WARNING: DO NOT attempt to modify tools or create accessories.
 Any such alteration or modification is misuse and could result in a hazardous condition leading to possible serious injury.
 It will also void the warranty.